 1. S. atrata.
-Entirely deep black, polished, immaculate; wings dusky, iridescent; nervures dark fuscous; poisers black; thorax in a particular light somewhat pruinose; abdomen opaque, with short black hairs; spines of the tibia rather longer than the transverse diameter of the tibia.
+Entirely deep black, polished, immaculate; wings dusky, iridescent; nervures dark fuscous; poisers black; thorax, in a particular light, somewhat pruinose; abdomen opaque, with short black hairs; spines of the tibia rather longer than the transverse diameter of the tibia.
+Inhabits N. W. territory.
+Length δ to tip of wings less than $\frac{1}{5}$ of an inch.

-- 5 Length to tip of wings less than one-fifth of an inch.
-The nervures of the wings agree with those of S. thoma, Fabr.
-This seems to be very closely allied to S. nigra, Wied. an inhabitant of South Carolina, but the thorax in a particular light exhibits a grayish reflection, a character which Wiedemann attributes to the antennæ only in his species.
-The antennæ are deficient in my specimen. - 2.
-S. polita.
+The nervures of the wings agree with those of S. Thoma, Fab.
+This seems to be very closely allied to S. nigra, Wied. an inhabitant of South Carolina, but the thorax, in a particular light, exhibits a grayish reflection, a character which Wiedmann attributes to the antennæ only in his species.
+The antennæ are deficient in my specimen.

+2. S. polita.
 Deep black, polished; poisers whitish; feet yellowish at base.
+Inhabits N.W.
+Territory.

-Body with numerous short hairs, which are slightly sericeous; eyes without interval above the antennæ; wings dusky, pale yellowish at base; poisers whitish; feet dusky towards the tip; coxæ and thighs yellowish-white.

-9 Length of the body less than three-twentieths of an inch.
+Body with numerous short hairs, which are slightly sericeous; eyes without interval above the antennæ; mings dusky, pale yellowish at base; poisers whitish; feet dusky towards the tip; coxac and thighs yellowish-white.
+Length \mathbf{q} of the body less than $\frac{3}{20}$ of an inch.

 The abdomen and thorax are both highly polished.

 3. S. fraterna.
-Deep black, polished; abdomen black-brown, opaque; base of the poisers, and feet pale yellowish.
-Inhabits North-west Territory.
+Deep black, polished; abdomen black-brown opaque; base of the poisers, and feet, pale yellowish.
+Inhabits N. W. Territory.

-Antennæ dark fuscous, with dense grayish hair; eyes in contact above the antennæ; thorax polished; wings dusky, pale yellowish at base; poisers with a yellowish scapus and fuscous capitulum; feet dusky towards the tip; abdomen fuscous, opake.
+Antennæ dark fuscous, with dense grayish hair ; eyes in contact above the antennæ; thorax polished; nings dusky, pale yellowish at base ; poisers with a yellowish scapus, and fuscous capitulum; feet dusky towards the tip; abdomen fuscous, opaque.
+Length \mathfrak{P} of the body $\frac{1}{12}$ of an inch; \mathfrak{F} smaller.

-- ?
-Length of the body one-tenth of an inch, & smaller. - 4.
-S. exigua.
-Black; thorax piceous at the anterior angles; poisers whitish at base; feet whitish, dusky at tip.
+4. S. exigua.
+Black; thorax piceous at the anterior angles; poisers whitish at base; feet whitish-dusky at tip.
+Inhabits N. W. Territory.

-Antennæ fuscous, with dark gray hairs; wings a little dusky; nervures fuscous; poisers elongated, whitish, capitulum fuscous; abdomen fuscous, opaque.

-- & Length of the body one-twentieth of an inch. - A little larger, with the base of the feet and of the poisers of a darker shade than those of the male.
+Antennæ fuscous, with dark grey hairs; wings a little dusky, nervures fuscous; poisers elongated, whitish, capitulum fuscous; abdomen fuscous-opaque.
+Length \mathfrak{F} of the body $\frac{1}{20}$ of an inch. \mathfrak{g} a little larger, with the base of the poisers of a darker shade than those of the male.